bhopals/react-js-essential/README.md

 **DefaultProps**
 The defaults values to be used in case the state or prop objet in null or empty.
+This is used to supply default values when other values are not provided.
+Basically, to save the app from breaking in case of data is not available.

 ```
 Class Syntax - Use the static property provided